codenart/codenart.github.io/_posts/2-css/2017-08-24-css-9-combining-selectors.md

 descriptive.
 But, what if we have another navigation bar in our webpage?
 By directly using the class name in CSS we've made it not able to be re-used.

-`.nav-link { /* some rules */ }`

-If we use the class name `nav-link` again in the second navigation bar and directly using it to style links again, then our first navigation bar will be affected.

 Fortunately, CSS allows us to combine Selectors to select elements more precisely and make class names able to be re-used.

-This is an example about combining CSS Selectors.
-In this example, there're 2 CSS blocks:
+The snippet below is an example about combining CSS Selectors.
+In the example, there're 2 CSS blocks:

 - The first one will select only `.nav-link` nested inside `#topnav`
 - The second one will select only `.nav-link` nested inside `#sidenav`